 If volume is a concern, your haircut should be too.
 Too-long hair without any layers will not do you any favors when it comes to volume.
 “Layers tend to add and disperse volume,” explains Josh, who also advises that those with thin hair avoid bangs which will occupy precious real estate.

-Adjusting your diet and incorporating certain herbs or supplements can jumpstart your volumizing regimen, says Turley.
+Adjusting your diet and incorporating certain herbs or supplements (we love the Philip Kingsley Tricho Complex Nutritional Supplement) can jumpstart your volumizing regimen, says Turley.
 Since inadequate iron is a primary cause of hair loss in women, try adding iron-rich foods (like lean beef, chicken, eggs, tuna, beans, tofu, and spinach) into your diet or taking supplemental iron.
 Same goes for protein.
 “As hair is made from amino acids (methionine, lysine, cysteine, arginine, tyroside, glutamine), I recommend eating three playing card-sized amounts of high-quality protein a day from a variety of sources,” says Turley.
 “Many of my patients who start having a daily cup of bone broth report that hair starts to grow more rapidly and thicker.”
 Be mindful to get enough zinc (found in protein-rich foods and oysters), silica (found in oats, sunflower seeds, Jerusalem artichokes and wheat), and Vitamin C (found in fresh fruits and vegetables like citrus and tomatoes), and consider supplements like B-vitamins, especially biotin which is important for hair growth, or horsetail, which is high in silica.
-And, when used externally, Turley says studies have shown ingredients like Japanese Cyprus, lavender, peppermint oil, and chrysanthemum zawadskii (very popular in Korea) promote hair growth as well.
+And, when used externally, Turley says studies have shown ingredients like Japanese cyprus, lavender, peppermint oil, and chrysanthemum zawadskii (very popular in Korea) promote hair growth as well.